sbanik2/CASTING/README.md

 pip install CASTING

 ```
 ***The package requires python lammps binding to run.
-First, lammps package needs to be downloaded from [LAMMPS download] (https://www.lammps.org/download.html) and compiled.
-The instructions on python integration can be found here [LAMMPS-Python] (https://docs.lammps.org/Python_install.html).
+First, lammps package needs to be downloaded from [LAMMPS download](https://www.lammps.org/download.html) and compiled.
+The instructions on python integration can be found here [LAMMPS-Python](https://docs.lammps.org/Python_install.html).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>